-Ubaldo Jimenez has thrown 25,665 pitches that have been tracked by the PITCHf/x system between 2007 and 2015, including pitches thrown in the MLB Regular Season, the MLB Postseason and Spring Training.
-In 2015, he has relied primarily on his Sinker (91mph), also mixing in a Splitter (85mph), Slider (84mph) and Fourseam Fastball (92mph).
-He also rarely throws a Curve (77mph) and Cutter (90mph).
+Ubaldo Jimenez has thrown 30,450 pitches that have been tracked by the PITCHf/x system between 2007 and 2017, including pitches thrown in the MLB Regular Season, the MLB Postseason and Spring Training.
+In 2017, he has relied primarily on his Sinker (91mph), also mixing in a Slider (83mph), Splitter (84mph) and Fourseam Fastball (91mph).
+He also rarely throws a Curve (75mph), Change (84mph) and Cutter (91mph).

-His sinker has less armside run than typical, has little sinking action compared to a true sinker and results in somewhat more groundballs compared to other pitchers' sinkers.
-His splitter is a prototypical pitch with few remarkable qualities.
-His slider has short glove-side cut and has less than expected depth.
-His fourseam fastball generates more whiffs/swing compared to other pitchers' fourseamers, has essentially average velo, results in somewhat more groundballs compared to other pitchers' fourseamers and has some added backspin.
-His curve generates fewer whiffs/swing compared to other pitchers' curves and has slight glove-side movement.
-His cutter (take this with a grain of salt because he's only thrown 8 of them in 2015) explodes on the hitter, generates an extremely high number of swings & misses compared to other pitchers' cutters, is an extreme flyball pitch compared to other pitchers' cutters, has surprisingly little cutting action and has slightly above average velo.
+His sinker has little sinking action compared to a true sinker and has slightly below average velo.
+His slider results in more flyballs compared to other pitchers' sliders and has short glove-side cut.
+His splitter results in somewhat more flyballs compared to other pitchers' splitters.
+His fourseam fastball results in somewhat more groundballs compared to other pitchers' fourseamers and has slightly below average velo.
+His curve generates fewer whiffs/swing compared to other pitchers' curves, has slight glove-side movement and has slightly below average velo.
+His change is basically never swung at and missed compared to other pitchers' changeups, has an extreme amount of backspin, results in somewhat more flyballs compared to other pitchers' changeups and has slight armside fade.
+His cutter (take this with a grain of salt because he's only thrown 17 of them in 2017) explodes on the hitter, is an extreme flyball pitch compared to other pitchers' cutters, has surprisingly little cutting action and has slightly above average velo.